SalesforceCommerceCloud/b2c-crm-sync/README.md

 ## Feature Summary

-b2c-crm-sync supports the following high-level features:
+b2c-crm-sync supports the following extensible features (yes, you can customize everything):

 - Configuration of multiple B2C Commerce environments (either Sandboxes or Primary Instance Group environments) within the Salesforce Customer 360 Platform
 - Configuration of multiple B2C Commerce CustomerLists and Sites within the Salesforce Customer 360 Platform
 - Secure and password-less integration between B2C Commerce and the Salesforce Platform via JWT (Java Web Tokens or 'jots')
 - Granular integration control managing which instances, customerLists, and sites can interact with B2C Commerce and receive integration messages
 - Supports both PersonAccounts and Account / Contact customer models within the Salesforce Customer 360 Platform
-- Synchronization of registered Salesforce B2C Commerce customer profiles between the Salesforce Customer 360 Platform and Salesforce B2C Commerce
+- Synchronization of registered Salesforce B2C Commerce customer profiles between the Salesforce Customer 360 Platform and Salesforce B2C Commerce in near real-time and via a scheduledJob managed by B2C Commerce
-- Federated Access to the B2C Commerce Customer Address Books of Registered B2C Commerce Customers (Accounts and Contacts only)
 - Order on Behalf of style Assisted Shopping for Customer Service Representatives configured and launched from within the Salesforce Platform
+- Federated Access to the B2C Commerce Customer Address Books of Registered B2C Commerce Customers via Salesforce Connect (requires Enterprise Edition)

-> We leverage [Salesforce SFDX for Deployment](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev), [Flow for Automation](https://trailhead.salesforce.com/en/content/learn/modules/flow-builder), [Platform Events for Messaging](https://trailhead.salesforce.com/en/content/learn/modules/platform_events_basics), Account Manager as an Auth Provider, [Salesforce Connect for Data Federation](https://trailhead.salesforce.com/en/content/learn/projects/quickstart-lightning-connect), and [Apex Invocable Actions](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-explore-the-automation-comps-sample-app) to support these features.
+> We leverage [Salesforce SFDX for Deployment](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev), [Flow for Automation](https://trailhead.salesforce.com/en/content/learn/modules/flow-builder), [Platform Events for Messaging](https://trailhead.salesforce.com/en/content/learn/modules/platform_events_basics), [Salesforce Connect for Data Federation](https://trailhead.salesforce.com/en/content/learn/projects/quickstart-lightning-connect), and [Apex Invocable Actions](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-explore-the-automation-comps-sample-app) to support these features.
+If you're a B2C Commerce Architect interested in learning how to integrate with the Salesforce Platform -- this is the project for you :)

 ## Setup Guidance

 ### Deployment Considerations
-This repository should be considered a developer framework that can be extended by customers and partners to support their specific implementation needs.
+This repository should be treated as an enablement solution that can be extended by customers and partners to support their specific implementation needs.
 Implementing this solution will require configuration, customization, runtime-performance evaluation, and testing.
-That said, it should also accelerate your implementation by providing you with a foundation you can build on.
+That said, it should also accelerate your implementation by providing you with a foundation you can build -- and innovate on.

 > Do NOT deploy this enablement solution directly to a staging or production environment without first going through your development, QA, or CI process.
-Remember that this solution is not supported by Salesforce Technical Support.
+Remember that this solution is not supported by Salesforce Technical Support -- but you can always [open a GitHub issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new/choose) if you run into trouble.

 ### Environment Requirements
 b2c-crm-sync requires a [B2C Commerce Sandbox](https://trailhead.salesforce.com/content/learn/modules/b2c-on-demand-sandbox) and a [Salesforce DevHub](https://help.salesforce.com/articleView?id=sf.sfdx_setup_enable_devhub.htm&type=5) capable of creating [scratchOrgs](https://trailhead.salesforce.com/content/learn/projects/quick-start-salesforce-dx).
 It can also be deployed to [Salesforce Sandboxes](https://help.salesforce.com/articleView?id=sf.data_sandbox_create.htm&type=5)  leveraging [SFDX and Salesforce's metadata API](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_develop_any_org.htm).
+[Salesforce Enterprise Edition](https://help.salesforce.com/articleView?id=sf.overview_edition.htm&type=5) configured with [Salesforce Connect](https://trailhead.salesforce.com/en/content/learn/projects/quickstart-lightning-connect) is required to take advantage of the federated B2C Customer Address-book feature included with b2c-crm-sync.

-> b2c-crm-sync can be deployed to a B2C Commerce Sandbox and Salesforce scratchOrg in 15 minutes following the instructions outlined in this ReadMe.
+> b2c-crm-sync can be deployed to a B2C Commerce Sandbox and Salesforce scratchOrg in 15-30 minutes following the instructions outlined in this ReadMe.
 Please [set up your Salesforce DevHub](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_devhub.htm) and [SFDX](https://developer.salesforce.com/tools/sfdxcli) before moving forward with the installation process.

 ### Node.js Setup Instructions